-b) Coal mines are in fact very heterogeneous, due to their differences in natural bedding conditions.
-Mining machinery has thus to be developed following the characteristics of each of these different conditions (e.g. thickness of coal seams, their inclination, etc.).
-Thus the life cycle of a particular innovation for a given mining operation (e.g. transport or development) appears to be rather long, as it involves in fact a series of subsequent development cycles aiming at the progressive utilization of an innovation under a wide range of geological conditions, e.g. shearers and self-advancing roof supports were first developed for flat and medium thickness seams and drastically new equipment with the same name had to be developed for steep bedding and thin seams.
-This however happened much later.

-c) The state of the art of coal mining technologies at the world level does not propose a large number of radical different mining technologies (in a broad sense of the term) to result in drastically different technological solutions in different countries.
-Underground and opencast mining methods\ are used worldwide.
-Underground mining systems can be subdivided into longwall and shortwall and room and pillar mining, with each of them relying on specific technologies or - as the case for room and pillar mining - having a specific range of geological conditions where they can be applied, i.e. only in relatively shallow (above 300 meters depth) deposits.
-Opencast mining systems can also be subdivided into 3 or 4 subvariants.
-Hydraulic underground mining (winning by water jet and coal transport by gravity flow of the coal-water slurry) is listed as third principal technological system in Soviet statistics, however this method is used only on a very small scale even in the USSR, which carried out the most efforts for its introduction.
-Drilling technologies, e.g. in combination with in situ coal gasification, have up to date not penetrated into the coal industry.
-Thus, on the whole, coal winning at the face is based on the same basic physical principles as already centuries ago.
-No radical new technologies for practical introduction into the sector before the year 2000 appear available.
-The historical technological development of the coal industry may thus be described rather as incremental than by radical breakthroughs.
+- 2. Coal mines are in fact very heterogeneous, because of their differences in natural bedding conditions.
+Mining machinery has to be developed following the characteristics of each of these different conditions (e.g., thickness of coal seams and their inclination).
+Thus the life cycle of a particular innovation for a given mining operation (e.g., transport or development) appears to be rather long, as it involves a series of subsequent development cycles aiming at the progressive utilization of an innovation under a wide range of geological conditions; e.g., shearers and self-advancing roof supports were first developed for flat and medium-thickness seams, and drastically new equipment with the same name had to be developed for steep bedding and thin seams.
+This, however, happened much later. - 3.
+The state of the art of coal-mining technologies at the world level does not propose a large number of radically different mining technologies (in the broad sense of the term) to result in drastically different technological solutions in different countries.
+Underground and opencast mining methods are used worldwide.'
+Underground mining systems can be subdivided into longwall and shortwall mining and room and pillar mining, with each of them relying on specific technologies or, as in the case of room and pillar mining, having a specific range of geological conditions where they can be applied, i.e., only in relatively shallow (above 300 meters depth) deposits.
+Opencast mining systems can also be subdivided into three or four subvariants.
+Hydraulic underground mining (winning by water jet and coal transport by gravity flow of the coal-water slurry) is listed as the third principal technological system in Soviet statistics; however, this method is used only on a very small scale even in the USSR, which made the largest efforts for its introduction.
+Drilling technologies, e.g., in combination with in situ coal gasification, have to date not penetrated the coal industry.
+Thus, on the whole, coal winning at the face is today based on the same basic physical principles as it was centuries ago.
+No radically new technologies for practical introduction into the sector before the year 2000 appear to be available.
+The historical technological development of the coal industry may thus be described as incremental rather than as having radical breakthroughs. - 4.
+Technological innovations in the coal-mining sector have often been incomplete, especially in the development of the integration of the various coal-mining operations.
+The separate introduction of new, highly productive equipment in a number of different operations did not change the total technological chain, which remained segmented.
+A number of auxiliary labor-intensive operations are still unmechanized (e.g., repair and maintenance operations, and equipment installation, for which no specialized equipment has been introduced), becoming in turn new bottlenecks in the technological chain at a coal mine.